 Sir Roger Moore, philanthropist, UNICEF ambassador, preacher of peace and goodwill, lover of fellow human beings (and animals for that matter), one of the gentlest of men and not to mention 007 License To Kill.
 To meet Roger Moore was to be in the presence of a really kind soul, he had a twinkle in his eye, a love of life and a belief in the good of mankind.

-He was by no means the greatest actor and of course he was the first to say it, in fact in describing his talent he once proclaimed, ‘I’ve never received a nomination for an academy award – and that after I learned two more facial expressions.’
-Humble, kind and gregarious to the end, Roger Moore was someone who understood his position in life, appreciated every opportunity bestowed his way and tried to give back all what he was afforded.
+He was by no means the greatest actor and was the first to say it, in fact in describing his talent he once proclaimed, ‘I’ve never received a nomination for an academy award – and that after I learned two more facial expressions.’
+Humble, kind and gregarious to the end, Roger Moore was someone who understood his position in life, appreciated every opportunity bestowed his way and tried to give back all that he was afforded.

 “I used to work for a living and then I became an actor.”

 The eyebrow bending, debonair chap from south London that was Roger Moore, where do you begin?
 In the 1980s and early 90s not an Easter holiday or Christmas was spent without watching The Man with the Golden Gun, Octopussy, The Spy who Loved Me, A View to a Kill, Moonraker or For Your Eyes Only.

 Of course, Moore was much more than the smooth operator that appeared to glide his way through the 1950’s, 60’s and into our lives as the third James Bond in the 1970’s and early 80’s.
 His early career was well spent utilising his dashing good looks in modelling campaigns where he became known as the ‘Big Knit’ for his role as woolen go-to guy extraordinaire.